MrAndrew/beat-mix/README.md

 # Beat Mix

 This is a simple browser based drum machine that I wrote JavaScript code to get from broken to functional.
+The starting code can be found [here](https://s3.amazonaws.com/codecademy-content/programs/build-apis/projects/project-2-beat-mix.zip).
+My task was writing the JavaScript found in `script.js` within the `/public/js` directory.

 ## Getting Started